kolan72/PoliNorError/README.md

                                     .HandleAsync(async (ct) =>
                                                     await DoSomethingNearlyImpossibleAsync(ct), token);
 ```
 These methods create the `DelayErrorProcessor` object behind the scene.
-The `WithWait` method also has overloads that accept the `DelayErrorProcessor` argument.
+The `WithWait` method also has overload that accept the `DelayErrorProcessor` argument.
 This method allows you to customize the delay behavior by inheriting from the  `DelayErrorProcessor` class.
-Faulted retries errors saving is configuring by `Action<PolicyResult, Exception>` parameter of one of the constructors and by default save errors in collection.
-For huge numbers of retries, where memory-related exceptions may occur, the `IsFailed` property will be set to `true` and the handling process will be interrupted.
+Faulted retries errors saving is configuring by `Action<PolicyResult, Exception>` parameter of one of the constructors and by default save errors in 'PolicyResult.Errors' collection.
+For huge numbers of retries, memory-related exceptions may occur, and the handling process will be interrupted.
 You can pass your own delegate to avoid this.
 For testing purposes there is a `RetryPolicy` constructor that has `Action<RetryCountInfoOptions>` parameter.

 ### FallbackPolicy